aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks.visualization/headerfooterinfo/centeredimage/_index.md

 ---
 title: HeaderFooterInfo.CenteredImage
 second_title: Aspose.Tasks for .NET API Reference
 description: HeaderFooterInfo property.
-Gets or sets the centered image to be displayed in the header or footer
+Gets or sets the centered image to be displayed in the parent element
 type: docs
 weight: 20
 url: /net/aspose.tasks.visualization/headerfooterinfo/centeredimage/
 ---
 ## HeaderFooterInfo.CenteredImage property

-Gets or sets the centered image to be displayed in the header or footer.
+Gets or sets the centered image to be displayed in the parent element.

 ```csharp
 public Image CenteredImage { get; set; }